Blackprint/Blackprint/README.md

 > Maybe someone skilled like you interested to improve this open source project.<br>
 > And because of their contribution, you can enjoy the improved Blackprint :)

-If something isn't working please fill an issue but don't create an duplicate issue, thanks..
+If something isn't working feel free to open an issue, but don't create an duplicate issue.

 ```js
 // Create Blackprint, `sketch` in this documentation will refer to this